 Of course, you won't know your conversion rates just yet, but once you start selling a product, launching your freelance services, launching an online course, or reaching out to advertisers for blog sponsorships, you you can calculate your conversion rates fairly quickly.

-Now you can also watch this in a much simpler way.
+Now you can also look at this in a much simpler way.

 At the same time, you need to work on adjustments to increase your conversion rate over time, and you also need to play with your pricing to increase average customer value.